 However, we noted some room for improvement, as the earcups create an uneven seal around the ears.
 They're noticeably tighter above the ear while being a bit "leaky" below the ear.
 A balanced fit would likely result in a fuller sound, not to mention a higher comfort score.
 Compared to other top-scoring models, these headphones aren't especially bass-heavy, but we feel that they'll satisfy most listeners.
 Consider them bass-ample.

 Unsurprisingly, Apple's noise-canceling technology is top-notch.
-A button is dedicated to controlling the noise-canceling feature, allowing you to switch between active noise canceling (ANC) and transparency mode with a tap of the button on the top of the right ear cover.
+A button is dedicated to controlling the noise-canceling feature, allowing you to switch between active noise canceling (ANC) and transparency mode with a button tap on the top of the right ear cover.
 When used with an Apple device, you can adjust the settings to add a third option to the button, which turns off both ANC and transparency modes.
-If using an Android or PC, you only get ANC and transparency modes.
+Using Android or PC, you only get ANC and transparency modes.

 The effect when switching out of ANC mode is jarring in a good way, as our tester found themselves ejected from noise-free isolation to a world of ambiance, full of voices and the hum of fans.
 The contrast assures us that the active noise canceling technology is doing its job.
 Sitting next to a fan at 70db, we could hear it if we tried, but our listening experience was still satisfying, and these cans are sure to improve air travel for anyone who invests in a pair.

 Aside from our nitpicking, these headphones have some great things going for them comfort-wise.
-The ear cups are a combination of perforated mesh and memory foam, providing excellent breathability.
-They're held securely in place by magnets, and they are easily removable, so you can dry them out after a strenuous workout.
-The headband is comprised of a tightly stretched mesh, and we hardly noticed it up there.
-Despite the significant weight (13.6 ounces) of these headphones, the large ear cups and headband effectively distribute the weight.
+The ear cups combine perforated mesh and memory foam, providing excellent breathability.
+They're held securely in place by magnets, and they are easily removable so that you can dry them out after a strenuous workout.
+The headband comprises a tightly stretched mesh, and we hardly noticed it up there.
+Despite these headphones' significant weight (13.6 ounces), the large ear cups and headband effectively distribute the weight.
 They feel heavier than most headphones, but not that much.
-Two telescoping arms attached to the earpieces at ball-in-socket points make sure that the Airpods Max will accommodate a wide variety of head shapes.
+Two telescoping arms attached to the earpieces at ball-in-socket points ensure that the Airpods Max will accommodate a wide variety of head shapes.

 While Apple introduced us to the swipe and the pinch, they've decided to use button and control wheel functions on the Airpods Max.
 This is a surprising yet wise call, as the "digital crown" control wheel provides satisfying tactile feedback as you rotate it to adjust the volume or press it to skip tracks or activate Siri.
 The control wheel and noise cancellation button are very intuitive and don't require you to learn any swiping locations or movements.